rahulsangwn/CSVtoSQLite/README.md

-Java Project to copy the content form csv(comma-separated values) file and adding into the SQLite Database using the Buffered Reader
+Java Project to copy the data form csv(comma-separated values) file and adding into the SQLite Database in structured format using the Buffered Reader